 Having received thousands of testimonials like Dr. Bowden mentioned and documented them on this site, I think it is safe to say that the people making these claims are typically those who are scientifically illiterate.
 They don’t offer up the clinical trials that measure the efficacy of the products.
-The companies themselves never put together large-scale clinical trails to prove their products are safe and effective.
-They rely on the “worst form of evidence”, testimonies, because the scientific process in place would expose the products as ineffective.
+The companies themselves never put together large-scale clinical trials to prove their products are safe and effective.
+They rely on the “worst form of evidence”, testimonies because the scientific process in place would expose the products as ineffective.

 Dr. Bowden wrote that article before the aforementioned Jusuru and Asea were around.

 When you include the products that Bowden mentioned, we have 8 products that are all reportedly able to cure or aid with almost every condition known to mankind.
 I’ll add Xowii, Zrii, and Nopalea to round out to an even dozen.
 Though some of them have overlapping exotic ingredients like acai, there is no single ingredient common to all of them that could provide a reasonable explanation of healing benefits.
-Additionally other products with the same exotic ingredients such as Sambazon (which has organic acai) that are sold through traditional retailers have no reported healing benefits.
+Additionally, other products with the same exotic ingredients such as Sambazon (which has organic acai) that are sold through traditional retailers have no reported healing benefits.
 These 12 products only have three things in common (that I can see): they are digested, they are all sold via MLM, they are all extremely expensive.
 In addition, each company (I think) has hired a doctor (or a scientific advisory board) to endorse their product, which is something you don’t find with Ocean Spray (a juice like MonaVie, Jusuru) or your standard multi-vitamin (similar to some Youngevity products).

-Clearly the only logical conclusion is that selling a product via MLM bestows some magical properties allowing it to cure nearly anything or everything.
+Clearly, the only logical conclusion is that selling a product via MLM bestows some magical properties allowing it to cure nearly anything or everything.
 Wait that isn’t logical, is it?
-Well I can’t think of any other reasons for the claims… or can I?
+Well, I can’t think of any other reasons for the claims… or can I?